UPPMAX/uppmax_intro_cases/docs/linux_basics.md

   - Take a moment to play around with chmod and explore the effects of permissions on files and directories.

-**More about bash command line and scripts on Tuesday until Wednesday!**
+**More about bash command line and scripts on Wednesday and  Thursday!**